 Making an application to study medicine can be daunting.
 This page aims to make the process easy to understand.
 It lays out the initial parts of an application in the order that you need to consider them, taking you from qualifications while at school or college to applying for financial support through bodies such as Student Finance.
 The second part of the application stage will require attending interviews at a medical school for shortlisted candidates.
 More information can be found on the interviews page.

 The application procedures for international students are the same as those described on this page, however, international students will have additional things to consider.
 To find out more, please see our international applicants page.
+It is important to note that the information below is for guidance purposes only and should be confirmed with medical schools or the relevant listed organisation, directly.

 Medical schools are able to set their own entry requirements.
 Generally, the minimum entry requirements to standard entry medicine are three As at A level or equivalent qualifications.
 One subject, sometimes two, must be in a lab-based science (this means chemistry or biology) and some medical schools also require maths or physics at A level.
 Grades at GCSE or equivalent are usually considered as part of the application, but medical schools place varying emphasis on them.